scottshotgg/configsquared/README.md

 ### Validation

-Examining `validator.go`, we can see how to implement the validation for our configuration values - by supplying a `Validator` (seen in `validator.go`) which will ensure that values marked for validation are checked as we have specified.
+Examining `validator.go`, we can see how to implement the validation for our flags - by supplying a `Validator` (seen in `validator.go`) which will ensure that values marked for validation are checked as we have specified.
 See `examples/main.go` for a simple demo implementation.